jundalisay/superblist/content/en/social/economics/principles/part-1/chapter-03.md

 _ | ![Auction](https://socioecons.files.wordpress.com/2015/04/auction-bid.jpg) | ![Market](https://socioecons.files.wordpress.com/2015/04/flea-market.jpg)
 Supply | Big suppliers can cut supply to achieve shortage and high prices, or build demand for unnecessary products | Supply is generated depending on real needs
 Economic Power | Sellers have more economic power.
 Buyers have no choice of sellers but instead must compete with each other | Buyers have more economic power.
 Buyers can choose the seller they like
-Success Metric | The success of the producers is the measure of the economy's success, as Gross Domestic Product | The success of the people to buy <br>what they need and want is the measure of<br> the economy's success, as Purchasing Power
+Success Metric | The success of the producers is the measure of the economy's success, as Gross Domestic Product | The success of the people to buy what they need and want is the measure of the economy's success, as Purchasing Power
-Social View | Human creatures are customers and sellers of each other,<br> isolated by ego, connected by money | Human creatures are friends and family of each other, connected naturally by morals and virtue
+Social View | Human creatures are customers and sellers of each other, isolated by ego, connected by money | Human creatures are friends and family of each other, connected naturally by morals and virtue

 <!-- .<br> Suppliers also have an interest in building demand<br> for expensive but useless products such as the Apple Watch,<br> leading to over-exploitation of natural resources.<br> Small companies have difficulty in entering.</td>